jaespei/komponents/README.md

 ## The Modeling Language
 The syntax of the modeling language is defined using [JSON-Schema](./schemas/README.md).

-We encourage researchers to download the schemas and validate their own models.
+We encourage researchers and enthusiasts to download the schemas and validate their own models.

 ## Design Patterns
 To demonstrate the applicability of the modeling language, common microservice design patterns have been modeled and are available [here](./samples/patterns/README.md).

-These patterns can be easily deployed to both Kubernetes and Docker Compose using [The Deployer tool](#the-deployer).
+These patterns can be easily deployed to both [Kubernetes](https://kubernetes.io/) and [Docker Compose](https://www.docker.com/) using [the Deployer tool](#the-deployer).

 ## The Deployer
-Experimental tool for validating, translating and deploying microservice-based applications described using our modeling language.
+Experimental tool for [validating](#validation), [translating](#translation) and [deploying](#deployment) microservice-based applications described using our [modeling language](#the-modeling-language).

+To use this tool, [Node.js](https://nodejs.org/) must be previously installed.
+To deploy models to Kubernetes and Docker Compose, both `kubectl` and `docker compose` commands must be available and correctly configured in the command line.

+The following lines describe the Deployer tool usage.
 All commands must be executed from the repository root folder.

 ### Validation